18F/api-standards/CONTRIBUTING.md

 ### For the opening round of review (Jan 2017), we request that you:
 1. Read the proposed GSA API standards in the [converting-gsa-standards](https://github.com/GSA/api-standards/tree/converting-gsa-standards) branch.
 2. View the [files changed tab of the "Initial round of feedback on GSA API Standards"](https://github.com/GSA/api-standards/pull/7/files?diff=split) pull request to see how it has modified the 18F standards, from which it was forked.
-3. In that view, click the plus symbol beside any change that you would like to comment on, and add comments directly.
+3. Add your comments to individual changes by clicking the plus symbol beside any change that you would like to comment on.
 4. When you have completed your review, select "Review changes" and submit your review with any general comments you would like to share.

 ### During the review process, GSA Digital Services will: